vmware-archive/pcf-pipelines/install-pcf/openstack/README.md

 environment with multiple AZs is available, this functionality will be fully fleshed out and incorporated into the pipeline.
 In the meantime, the other two AZ defintions can remain commented out.

-### Floating IP setting

-Currently Ops Manager's API does not have an API endpoint that can configure the Floating IPs in PCF, so the pipeline does not allow configuring these fields.
-Ops Manager will add this API endpoint later.

 ### MySQL Monitor